valeryjacobs/azsim/Readme.md

 To use the IoT Hub simulator the *DeviceManger* needs to be running (euther as a console app or daemon) to manage the device registry.
 ![alt text](https://github.com/valeryjacobs/azsim/blob/master/docs/images/DeviceManager.PNG "AZSim dashboard")

+## Security
+Connecting to the messaging hub (deepstream.io) the server must be configured to either use credentials for client to login or configure a path to a custom API that handles credentials validation and hands out a token for the client to connect to the messaging hub.
+Simulators don't need to be configured with secrets as they are provisioned through the messaging hun provisioning steps (handing out connection strings etc.)